jkvc/modular-domain-adaptation/data_ingest/readme.md

 python ingest.py -m 'ingestor=glob(*)'
 ```

-To ingest new dataset, either define an ingestor following the example, or save the data in the format as defined in [DataCollection.py](../mda/data/data_collection.py) to be loaded by the main API.
+To ingest new dataset, either define an ingestor following the example, or save the data in the format as a [DataCollection](../mda/data/data_collection.py) to be loaded by the main API.